Tautulli/Tautulli/README.md

 	* duration length
 	* percentage completed

-* full user list with general information and comparison stats
+* Full user list with general information and comparison stats

-* individual user information
+* Individual user information
 	- username and gravatar (if available)
 	- daily, weekly, monthly, all time stats for play count and duration length
 	- individual platform stats for each user